 The COVID-19 pandemic is causing disruption to businesses of all sizes across the UK.
 With an uncertain economic outlook, reviewing how a company can deal with and adapt to the evolving business environment is critical.
 Understanding the legal rights and responsibilities of the company, and its directors, is also a vital part of this task.
 Click HERE to read Charles Russell Speechlys' resource that sets out some of the key issues for companies and directors, focusing on supporting employees, protecting company finances and commercial relationships and dealing with real estate issues

 COVID-19 Immigration Update (Canada)

 Due to the COVID-19 pandemic, there are various implications for the immigration world, including for those already in Canada, as well as those looking to travel to, or return to Canada, from abroad.
 In particular, there are travel restrictions in place for land and air travel, which will particularly impact foreign nationals that may wish to enter Canada for work or similar purposes.
-Click HERE to read Stewart McKelvey's overview of current travel restrictions and other related immigration issues.
-Last updated on May 20, 2020.
+Click HERE for Stewart McKelvey's overview of current travel restrictions and other related immigration issues.
+Last updated on August 5, 2020.

 COVID-19 & Employment Law in Japan - Some Key Questions

 The sudden onset of the COVID-19 emergency has caused significant disruption across swathes of the Japanese economy and raised novel and urgent questions for employers as they seek to handle the challenges they face, whilst balancing the protection of their business and their obligations to their workers.
 Click HERE to read Atsumi & Sakai's memorandum that briefly addresses a number of key employment law issues and questions.

 COVID-19: Additional, exceptional and temporary measures adopted by the Superintendency of Banks of Panama and the Panama Banking Association